 Hard to believe it’s one day until #BZBowl and all the 2011 Super Bowl ads we’ll be tweeting about throughout the game.
 We invite Brainzooming readers on Twitter to join us for viewing (although it seems like they’ve all been released already), reviewing, and commenting on the 2011 Super Bowl ads Sunday afternoon and evening as part of the #BZBowl!
 Even if you’re going to be at a Super Bowl party, you can share the occasional tweet and also take along copies of the #BZBowl Super Bowl ads party game instead of fattening chips and dip!

 Today’s pre-2011 Super Bowl guest post comes from Dr. Max Utsler, who teaches journalism at the University of Kansas.
 While I never had him as an instructor, Max has been an incredible inspiration for Brainzooming content.
-Max was an instructor for both Barrett Sydnor and Jan Harness, two major Brainzooming influencers.
-Additionally, speaking to one of Max’s communication classes several years ago led to creating the “Taking the NO Out of InNOvation” presentation and ebook.
+Speaking to one of Max’s communication classes several years ago led to creating the “Taking the NO Out of InNOvation” presentation and ebook.
 Last year, a post based on a talk to his class about sponsorship marketing strategy resulted in a high ranking Google post.